Azure/AzOps/docs/wiki/Azure-Pipelines.md

   - \.pipelines/pull.yml
   - \.pipelines/validate.yml

-> Note: It is advised to set `Pipeline permissions` with `Restrict permission` and only allow each pipeline access to the `Variable group`.
+  > Note: It is advised to set `Pipeline permissions` with `Restrict permission` and only allow each pipeline access to each `Variable group`.

 <br/>